abuki43/USDCentral/ReadME.md

 ---

-## 👋 What is USDCentral?
+##  What is USDCentral?

 USDCentral is all about making stablecoins easy for everyone.
-I built it because managing crypto across a dozen different chains is a headache for most people.
+I built it because managing USDC across a dozen different chains is a headache for most people.
 With USDCentral, all that "chain" stuff happens in the background.
-You just manage your money.
+You just manage your money and Earn on your stable.

 **Built for the ETH Global Hackathon 2026!** 🚀

 ### What can you do?
 - **Manage everything in one place**: No matter what chain your USDC is on, it just shows up as your balance.
-- **Earn Yield**: Put your money to work. *(Heads up: This part is still a work in progress!
-We're finishing up the liquidity features).*
+- **Earn Yield**: Put your money to work.
 - **Send & Move**: Send USDC to friends or move it to your other wallets without sweating about gas fees or bridge jargon.
 - **Just Work**: You don't need to know how the plumbing works to use it.

 ---

-## 📱 A look inside
+##  A look inside

 <div align="center">
   <table style="border: none;">